ganesh1076/ganesh1076/README.md

 - 👋 Hi, I’m Ganesh Pawar
 - 👀 I’m interested in Astronomy and Astrophysics
 - 🌱 I’m currently developing my programming skills
-- 📫 you can reach me at ganesh.np@somaiya.edu
+- 📫 you can reach me at ganesh.np [at] somaiya.edu

 <!---
 ganesh1076/ganesh1076 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.